 (3) A public body may have no more than ((two)) three job order contracts in effect at any one time, with the exception of the department of enterprise services, which may have six job order contracts in effect at any one time.

 (4) At least ninety percent of work contained in a job order contract must be subcontracted to entities other than the job order contractor.
 The job order contractor must distribute contracts as equitably as possible among qualified and available subcontractors including certified minority and woman-owned subcontractors to the extent permitted by law as demonstrated on the subcontractor and supplier project submission, and shall limit subcontractor bonding requirements to the greatest extent possible.

+(x) Any architect, engineer, consultant or contractor retained by a public body to assist in the development of the job order contract documents shall not be eligible to bid or participate in the preparation of a bid with any job order contractor.

 (5) The job order contractor shall publish notification of intent to perform public works projects at the beginning of each contract year in a statewide publication and in a legal newspaper of general circulation in every county in which the public works projects are anticipated.

 (6) Job order contractors shall pay prevailing wages for all work that would otherwise be subject to the requirements of chapter 39.12 RCW.
 Prevailing wages for all work performed pursuant to each work order must be the rates in effect at the time the individual work order is issued.
+Each work order shall provide an itemized list of each construction tasks required to complete the work with the task’s associated unit price and applied coefficient.

 (7) If, in the initial contract term, the public body, at no fault of the job order contractor, fails to issue the minimum amount of work orders stated in the public request for proposals, the public body shall pay the contractor an amount equal to the difference between the minimum work order amount and the actual total of the work orders issued multiplied by an appropriate percentage for overhead and profit contained in the contract award coefficient for services as specified in the request for proposals.
 This is the contractor's sole remedy.